9vinny/hcc-daemo/README.md

     bash> brew install redis
     bash> brew services start redis

-#### Backend Dependencies
-Make sure you have [Python](https://www.python.org/downloads/) installed.
-Test this by opening a command line terminal and typing `python'.

-Install [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) to manage a local setup of your python packages:

-    bash> pip install virtualenv

-Go into the directory with the checkout of the code and create the Python virtual environment:

-    bash> virtualenv venv

 Source the virtual environment, install dependencies, and migrate the database:

     bash> source venv/bin/activate
     bash> pip install -r local_requirements.txt
     bash> python manage.py migrate

 #### Frontend Dependencies
 Install node.js.
 On a Mac: